ibm-cloud-docs/power-iaas/ordering-direct-link.md

 Order a second Direct Link Connect connection for backup purposes.
 {: tip}

-1. Verify your {{site.data.keyword.cloud_notm}} account has the correct authorizations to order the Direct Link Connect service.
+1. Verify that your {{site.data.keyword.cloud_notm}} account has the correct authorizations to order the Direct Link Connect service.

 2. Review the following basic Direct Link Connect networking concepts: